-Here is the Spring 2018 Research Team, with whom I have the pleasure of working.
+Here is the Fall 2018 Research Team, with whom I have the pleasure of working.

 Anise Mcroskey-Neff and Maiah Overdorf present our research results at the 2018 Whalen Academic Symposium, explaining the project to interested students.

 All members of the Humor Research Team have completed the National Institutes of Health Web-based training course "Protecting Human Research Participants" certifying that they are knowledgable about ethical issues in conducting research with people.

 Julia Glassman and Jaclyn Stagg present the results of our research at the 2018 convention of the Eastern Psychological Association in Philadelphia.
 They are talking with Professor Vincent Prohaska of Lehman College.